olleholmgren/careless-climbing/README.md

 A solid dark piano color with easy accesible navigation

 From here you can reach all the pages within the website on clear links with background changing upon hovering over.
+Also a clear visible active indicator to show what page you are currently viewing.

 ## Main section